 What would you prefer: 30 journalists writing about you in 3 mil articles or 100 journalists writing about you in 1.000 articles ?

 In which situation do you think you’ll gain more credibility and authority?
-(Really hoping you’ll chose the second case).
+(Really hoping you’ll choose the second case).

 8. Ignoring Mobile First Indexing